Why Does My Microwave Keep Tripping the Breaker?

 Them microwaves need a lotta juice to run, like 12-15 amps worth.
 If you already got other appliances hogging the same circuit, adding the microwave might just be too much for the breaker to handle, so it trips.

-Sometimes it’s the microwave itself acting up.
-The magnetron thingy or one of the other electrical parts inside could be faulty, causing power surges that make the breaker say “Nope, I’m out.”
+It’s the microwave itself acting up.
+The magnetron thingy or one of the other electrical parts inside could be faulty, causing power surges that make the breaker say “Nope, I’m out.

 That outlet you got the microwave plugged into?
 It might be getting old and worn down, messing with the power flow and tripping the breaker when the microwave tries to do its thing.